Walschaerts valve gear

 A set of Walschaerts valve gear on 60163 Tornado.
 Note that the radius bar is set to reverse.

-The Walschaerts valve gear is a type of valve gear used to regulate the flow of steam to the pistons in steam locomotives, invented by Belgian railway engineer Egide Walschaerts in 1844.
+The Walschaerts valve gear, known as Heusinger valve gear in parts of Europe, is a type of valve gear used to regulate the flow of steam to the pistons in steam locomotives, invented by Belgian railway engineer Egide Walschaerts in 1844.
 The gear is sometimes named without the final "s", (Note: For example, Kirkman, Marshall M. (1909).
 "The Walschaert Valve Gear") since it was incorrectly patented under that name.
 It was extensively used in steam locomotives from the late 19th century until the end of the steam era.